robertduplock/scifibooks.club/content/en/reviews/god-emperor-of-dune-book-review.md

 > \[...\] Strap yourself in for \[...\] People sitting and talking...
 Standing and talking...
 Walking and talking...
 One person standing and talking while another is sitting and talking...
 People standing and talking then taking a seat for more talking...

 The book is crammed with long, talky scenes overflowing with pseudo-philosophical dialogue that barely advances the plot.
-However, the appearance of Duncan (in ghola form, of course) does introduce some tension as he steadfastly refuses to bend the knee and acknowledge Leto and the god-emperor supreme.
+However, the appearance of Duncan (in ghola form, of course) does introduce some tension as he steadfastly refuses to bend the knee and acknowledge Leto as the god-emperor supreme.

 And yet, despite its shortcomings, I found myself having a pretty fun time reading it.
 There are _some_ positives.
 For starters, the story is a lot less confusing than _Children of Dune_.
-And when the action does pick up, such as the scene where Duncan climbs the great wall to take a shot at Leto before his wedding, it is genuinely exhilarating.
+And when the action does pick up, such as the scene in which Duncan climbs the great wall to take a shot at Leto before his wedding, it is genuinely exhilarating.

 {{< pullout >}}
 And yet, despite its shortcomings, I found myself having a pretty fun time reading it.